 Nepali Buddha statues are created with intricate precision using the lost wax casting method.
 As a result, each statue is one of a kind and can never be recreated.
 Indeed, it is of the highest quality and is finished with precision and intricate details.
 The engravings throughout the robe and pedestal are completed with flawless precision.
 Our fine detail Shakyamuni statue will inspire devotees to remain dedicated and strive towards the ultimate goal.
 Additionally, precious statues help generate good karma for their owner.

-The classic Bhumisparsha mudra is depicted by our beautiful Shakyamuni Buddha statue.
+This Shakyamuni statue depicts the original Buddha in finest detail.
+The classic Bhumisparsha mudra is being used by the Buddha to overcome the final temptations of the demon Mara.
 In English, Bhumisparsha means “calling the earth to witness”.
-The Buddha made the earth touching gesture and called the earth goddess to witness his overcoming of the temptation of Mara.
+The Buddha made the earth touching gesture and called the earth goddess to witness his victory.
 Then the earth goddess appeared and she washed away the demon.
-As a result, the Buddha shared his wisdom with mankind and he showed us the path to awakening.
+As a result, the Buddha shared his wisdom with sentient life.

 In the palm of his left hand Shakyamuni Buddha is holding the rice bowl.
 Also, known as the offering bowl, alms bowl or “Gupta”.
 In Buddhism, the alms bowl is very significant.
 The alms bowl is commonly held by Buddhist monks to receive donations from the Buddhist layman.
 Additionally, the alms bowl signifies the defeat of attachment.
 For example, while Shakyamuni was meditating under the Bodhi tree he was given a golden bowl full of rice.
 However, he took the rice out of the bowl and threw the gold bowl into the river.
 Next, he divided the rice into portions equal to the days remaining until his enlightenment.
 Click here to learn more about the historical Buddha.